 DIAS provides appropriate information, advice, guidance and support relating to inclusion issues including a wide range of disabilities, medical and mental health conditions and formally diagnosed specific learning difficulties (SPLD's) such as dyslexia and dyspraxia.

 We are available to talk or meet with prospective students (see contact details below).

 All Marjon students who are eligible can apply for appropriate support from DIAS

-Contact the DIAS team to find out if your are entitled to any one to one support.
+Contact the DIAS team to find out if you are entitled to any one-to-one support.

 Karen: The specialist study skills tutor is there to provide individualized support to new and existing students for those who feel they may have specific learning difficulties such as dyslexia, dyspraxia, or autism.

 Beth: I just thought I was probably not as clever as everybody else.
 And spelling I knew was a problem, but I didn't really even think it would be dyslexia, I just thought, but I've missed something and that I couldn't spell very well, so I covered it up.
 And I think when you're in secondary year at school, you cover it up by using different words, simple words.
 And when you're in certain jobs, you get a group of words or language that you use and you learn to do that.
 And then you don't really deviate.

 Charlotte: Through school I've always struggled.
 And then I came to Marjon still struggling, and I decided to go to the student support office and ask them if there was any support available and they were like, "Oh, well you can have a screening."
 And then I went for a screening and then found out that, yeah, I was dyslexic.